heroiclabs/nakama-docs/docs/gameplay-multiplayer-server-multiplayer.md

 	return matchId, nil
 }

-if err := initializer.RegisterMatchmakerMatched(MakeMatch); err != nil {
+// Register as matchmaker matched hook, this call should be in InitModule. if err := initializer.RegisterMatchmakerMatched(MakeMatch); err != nil {
-  logger.Error("Unable to register matchmakermatched, %v", err) return err
+  logger.Error("Unable to register: %v", err) return err
 }
 ```

 The matchmaker matched hook must return a match ID or `nil` if the match should proceed as relayed multiplayer.

-The string passed into the match create function is a Lua module name.
-In this example it'd be a file named `pingpong.lua`.
-In case of golang, the string passed must be the string with which the match loop was registered with the RegisterMatch function in the InitModule.
+The string passed into the match create function depends on the server runtime language used:

+* For _Lua_ it should be the module name.
+In this example it'd be a file named `pingpong.lua`, so the match module is `pingpong`.
+* For _Go_ it must be the registered name of a match handler function.
+In the example above we've registered it as `pingpong` when invoking `initializer.RegisterMatch` in the Go module `InitModule` function.

 ## Join a match